yxlin/ggdmc/README.md

 ## 👨‍💼 Contributors

 The early version of `ggdmc` was adapted from the Dynamic Model of Choice (Heathcote et al., 2018).
-Bug reports and suggestions are welcome via [(email)](mailto:yishinlin001@gmail.com) or [GitHub Issues](https://github.com/yxlin/ggdmc/issues).
+Bug reports and suggestions are welcome via [email](mailto:yishinlin001@gmail.com) or [GitHub Issues](https://github.com/yxlin/ggdmc/issues).

 ### Example 1: LBA Model with Population Recovery

 This example demonstrates how to define a condition-dependent LBA model, simulate data, and recover parameters at both subject and population levels.

-▶️ See script under: `tests/testthat/Group1/data/`
+▶️ See script under: `tests/testthat/Group1/data/` and `tests/testthat/Group1/`

 ```r
 model <- BuildModel(